jakobzhao/geog4572/resource/video_front_page.md

 ![](img/winff_converter.png)

 > **Note:** Though qwinff supports a variety of video formats (windows, linux, etc.), it does not currently support Mac OX.

+## Credit

+If you have downloaded a youtube video made by other youtube users, please do credit their contribution/property in your web map application.